kubernetes/kops/docs/cli/kops_toolbox_dump.md

 ## kops toolbox dump

-Dump information about a cluster
+Dump cloud information about a cluster

 ### Synopsis

-Dump information about a cluster
+Dump cloud information about a cluster

 ```
 kops toolbox dump